Sweetynehra/Zettabolt_Assignment/README.md

 Analyze and Compare Review the output to assess how performance scales between single-threaded and multi-threaded executions.
 Highlight speed gains and identify any bottlenecks.

 ## How Multithreading Boosts Performance
-Here's the rationale behind the observed speedup when leveraging multithreading:
+Here's the observed speedup when leveraging multithreading:

 Parallel Workload Distribution Tasks are split across multiple threads, allowing simultaneous execution and significantly reducing total processing time.